zhumingpassional/RLSolver/README.md

 Link: [Baidu Wangpan](https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw) (CODE: gc8y)

-Results will be written to a file result.txt in the folder "result".
+Results will be written to the file "result.txt" in the folder "result".
 Take graph maxcut as an example.
 The first column is the node, and the second column is the label of the set.

 1 2  # node 1 in set 2